 Upon successful enlistment into the Army you will be posted to Waiouru Army base.
 Here you will do basic military training to find out if you have what it takes to be in the Army, and learn various subjects including:

 (13 Weeks) Location: Linton Military Camp (near Palmerston North)

 As an EOD Operator you will be required to complete this course alongside your Combat Engineer and Construction Trade Engineer peers.
 You will continue to improve your physical fitness, whilst learning the role of the Corps of Royal New Zealand Engineers and how to operate as a Combat Engineer.

 You will learn combat first aid and casualty evacuation, navigation, and how to operate military communications equipment.
 Other skills learnt on this course include the detailed organisation of combat units, and how they operate together within various types of tasks and conditions.

 (10 Days) Location: Auckland

-On successful completion of the Combat Corps Training you will conduct the Special Operations Forces Induction Course.
+On successful completion of the Basic Combat Engineers you will conduct the Enabler Special Operations Induction Course.
 This is a physically and mentally demanding course where you will be taught the basics of operating in a special operations environment.
 This includes revising existing weapons and medical skills, learning new weapons systems as well as tactical vehicle movement and communications skills.

 BASIC EOD OPERATORS COURSE